skaur076/simranjit.github.io/_posts/2019-02-22-bolg2-project2.md

 ## Problems

-Tutorial i saw on lynda.com is very helpful so i did,nt face any problem.
+Tutorial I saw on lynda.com is very helpful so I did,nt face any problem.

 ## My plans for next week
-For the next week i will complete my project B. I will deliever the final result which will include a complete app in which i will apply all the things which i learnt about figma.
+For the next week i will complete my project B. I will deliever the final result which will include a complete app in which I will apply all the things which i learnt about figma.